parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 {% endcodeblock %}

 Query for ``www.dogecoin.com``, ``e.root-servers.net`` and ``www.twitter.com``.
 Then TLS handshake in lines 7-11 and finally a request to twitter (line 12) and reply (lines 13-14).
 Let's search for "twitter" in API Monitor and we see this ``InternetOpenUrlW ( 0x00cc0004, "https://twitter.com/FireEye/status/484033515538116608", NULL, 0, INTERNET_FLAG_KEEP_CONNECTION | INTERNET_FLAG_PRAGMA_NOCACHE, 0 )``.
-It's a normal tweet:
+Let's find that tweet and it looks normal.

 ![When embed tweet plugins for Octopress don't work](/images/2014/flare/7-2.jpg "When embed tweet plugins for Octopress don't work")

-Because this challenge employ a good number of Anti-Debug/Anti-VM protections (I think that's what it is trying to teach).
-I will try to explain what I learned at each stage.
+Because this challenge employs a good number of Anti-Debug/Anti-VM protections, I will try to explain what I learned at each stage.
 Even after finishing the challenge I went back and looked at some steps again to learn more.

-Here are some resources:
+Here are some useful resources:

 * [The "Ultimate" Anti-Debugging Reference (PDF)](http://pferrie.host22.com/papers/antidebug.pdf) by ``Peter Ferrie``.
 I had to remind myself what year it was after I visited [his website](http://pferrie.host22.com/)